2020 High School Graduates

-Once your residency has been approved and you have a student ID number, visit my.seminolestate.edu, and click "Create New Student Account" in the Login box.
-Fill in the blank fields, and click "Save."
+Once your residency has been approved and you have a student ID number, visit my.seminolestate.edu, and click "Create My SSC Student Account."
 If you have questions, visit the MySeminoleState Help page or call 407.708.2000.

 Complete the New Student Welcome.

-The New Student Welcome is mandatory for first-time students.
-During the Student Welcome, you will learn about College policies and procedures as well as campus activities.
-Complete the online New Student Welcome.
+During the New Student Welcome, you will learn about College policies and procedures as well as campus activities.
 For more information, call 407.708.2050.

 Schedule your New Student Orientation and Registration.

-At the end of the Student Welcome, you will schedule a session.
+At the end of the New Student Welcome, you will schedule an appointment.

 Submit placement test scores (if needed).

 You may be required or opt to take a placement test.
-Please visit seminolestate.edu/testing/placement for more info.
+Please visit seminolestate.edu/testing/placement for more information.

 Complete a financial aid application.

 If you have not already applied for financial aid, do so as soon as possible through the FAFSA website.
 Seminole State's six-digit FAFSA code is 001520.
 It typically takes four to six weeks to determine your eligibility.